 Malcolm is a CFA and financial consultant with Ascension Capital Enterprises, LLC.
 He is a member and ruling elder at Sewickley Presbyterian Church.
 He also serves on the Investment Committee at the Watson Institute, an education organization in western Pennsylvania providing programs and resources for children with special needs and their families.
 He received degrees from Bucknell University and Carnegie Mellon University.

-Eric is an attorney with Andrews Kurth, LLP, and maintains a robust pro bono practice, representing religious institutions on a wide variety of issues.
-He is a member of Idlewild Presbyterian Church.
-His service to the church and community includes terms as a board member of Cornerstone Family Ministries in Houston and the Medical Benevolence Foundation.
-He holds degrees from Amherst College, Princeton Theological Seminary and Stanford Law School.
+Eric is an attorney with Sherrard Roe Voigt & Harbison, PLC, and maintains a robust pro bono practice, representing religious institutions on a wide variety of issues.
+He is a member of Idlewild Presbyterian Church in Memphis and an associate member of First Presbyterian in Nashville.
+He serves his church and community as a board member of the Medical Benevolence Foundation.
+He holds degrees from Amherst College (B.A.), Princeton Theological Seminary (M.Div.) and Stanford Law School (J.D.).

 Terry Allison Rappuhn

-Terry is an Independent Board Member for Akorn, Inc. and Span-America Medical Systems, Inc. She attends Westminster Presbyterian Church.
+Terry is Board Chair, Quorum Health Corporation (NYSE:QHC), and Independent Board Member for Akorn, Inc. (NASDAQ:AKRX) and Genesis Healthcare, Inc. (NYSE:GEN).
+She attends Westminster Presbyterian Church.
 She is Founder and Board Chair of Westminster Home Connection.
 She is also Founder and past Board Chair of Nations Ministry Center.
 She is a trustee and member of the Executive Committee for Kharis Foundation.
-She received her degree from Middle Tennessee State University.
+She received her degree from Middle Tennessee State University (B.B.A.).

 Rev. Paul T. Roberts, Sr.